Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

     pip install Whoosh
     ```
 * Limitations and Future Works:
-    1. The function deepSearch(url, incomplete_snippet) needs to be modified for some specific html webpage structures, for example, the html paragraphs containing <strong> tags.
-In the webpage- https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/ - the sentence "RSA encryption is interesting because encryption is performed using the **public** key" has the "public" within <strong> tags, thus, the text scraped by getText() will be "thepublickey", which is inconsistent with "the public key" in the *incomplete_snippet* parameter, which will regard the find() result as not found.
+    1. The function deepSearch(url, incomplete_snippet) needs to be modified for some specific html webpage structures, for example, the html paragraphs containing "strong" html tags.
+In the webpage https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/ the sentence "RSA encryption is interesting because encryption is performed using the **public** key" has the "public" within "strong" tags, thus, the text scraped by getText() will be "thepublickey", which is inconsistent with "the public key" in the *incomplete_snippet* parameter, which will regard the find() result as not found.
     2. The part of code in SearchGoogle()(shown in the code chunk below) is brute force, which causes long O(n^2) runtime.
     ```
     for snippet in preprocessed_snippets: